ART IS MY JOY, IT MAKES LIFE MAGIC. WITH IT I AM VULNERABLE, FEROCIOUS, PASSIONATE, BROKEN; A POET & A WARRIOR

 ABOUT TARA WINONA

 Working with a minimal colour palette, Tara seeks beauty in simplicity, leaving space for the imagination.
-Painting with watercolour or ink on large canvases, the unpredictable nature of the materials means her technique is a dance, allowing the paint to flow, co-creating with chance ... a celebration of life's unexpected happenings.
+She paints with watercolour and acrylic ink on large canvases.
+The unpredictable nature of the materials means her technique is a dance of paint flow, co-creating with chance, a celebration of life's unexpected happenings.
+She allows the light of the canvas to shine through the paints, giving her work life and movement.

 PAINTING WITH LIGHT ....